burhanaksendir/swift-async-image-cache/README.md

 Contact me
 =======================
-Feel free to contact me <me@idickyt.com>, or you can directly fock this project.
+Feel free to contact me <me@idickyt.com>, or you can directly fork this project.